-PeaceHealth is seeking a RN Palliative Care for a Per Diem/Relief, Variable position.
-Hourly compensation starts at $39.99, more depending on experience.
+PeaceHealth is seeking a RN, Palliative Care for a Per Diem/Relief, 0.00 FTE, Day position.

 - Coordinate palliative care referrals by rounding throughout the facility and physician offices to obtain referrals to include identifying patient's physical, psychosocial and cultural needs.
 Assist in obtaining community resources and equipment as needed.
 Assist in obtaining referrals to appropriate care agencies when requested by patient/family.

 - Provide care planning/coordination to include complete initial and on-going assessment of palliative care patients.
 Effectively plan with appropriate members of the care team.
 Attend care conferences on specified units to assist in revising plans of care for patients.
 Maintain monthly telephone contact of palliative care patients to assess status, offer support, answer questions and give direction.
 Offer and assist in coordinating emotional and spiritual support.